How to avoid getting sick in India

 What I wished we had taken to India

-I know you can’t take everything, but in a country like India, I think it’s easier to take what you can.
-This way you know the brands you are used to, don’t have to search for pharmacies which can be sometimes hard to find, or wonder what you are actually buying.
+I know you can’t take everything, but I think it’s easier to take what you can to a country like India.
+This way, you know the brands you are used to, don’t have to search for pharmacies, which can sometimes be hard to find, or wonder what you are actually buying.

-- Cold and flu tablets– I picked up a terrible sore throat and cold not long after I got off the Golden Chariot.
+- Cold and flu tablets – I picked up a terrible sore throat and cold not long after I got off the Golden Chariot train trip.
 Instead of being able to take a few cold and flu tablets to clear my head I let it go, allowing it to get worse.
 Trying to discuss your needs with an Indian pharmacist isn’t always the easiest thing and you don’t know the quality of the tablets you ultimately receive.
+We were able to buy only a few single tablets in foil.
+Who knows what they really were?

 - Activated charcoal tablets – all the advice we had read prior to going was that these were mainly for treating gas.
 I now know so many people who swear by them so I would now want to include these as well.